Intermodalics/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 Together with this setting an additional offset can be created around the x-axis if the object is lying close to the side of the bin.
-Below it is shown if an object it lying close to the border of the bin an additional rotation is enforced so that the pick points tilt away from the sides of the bin.
+Below it is shown if an object is lying close to the border of the bin an additional rotation is enforced so that the pick points tilt away from the sides of the bin.